yyellin/gcn-over-semantic-representations/README.md

 The following optional arguments specify which matrix adjacency regime to use.
 It is of course possible to use any combination of regimes.
-`--ud`: determines whether the UD based adjacency matrix will be used `--ucca`: determines whether the UCCA based adjacency matrix will be used `--seq`: determines whether we use the synthetic adjacency matrix , which represents a bi-lexical tree, where each token is the head of the following token.
+`--ud`: determines whether the UD based adjacency matrix will be used `--ucca`: determines whether the UCCA based adjacency matrix will be used `--seq`: determines whether to use the synthetic adjacency matrix , which represents a bi-lexical tree, where each token is the head of the subsequent token in the sentence.

-In addition to the matrix adjacency arguments, an additional argument stipulates whether UCCA embedding should be used:
+In addition to the matrix adjacency arguments, an additional argument determines whether UCCA embedding should be used:
-`emb`:  determines whether UCCA embedding representations will be used to augment the word embeddings.
+`--emb`:  when provided UCCA embedding representations will be used to augment the word embeddings.

-#### Running the training module
+#### Run Training

-Use the `train.sh` script with arguments of your choise as above, remembering to also include a positional argument to stipulate the model ID:
+Use the `train.sh` script with arguments of your choice as above, remembering to also include a positional argument for the model ID, as in the following example:
 ```
-bash train.sh --ud --ucca --seq --emd 20
+bash train.sh --ud --ucca --seq --emb 20
 ```
 Model checkpoints and logs will be saved to `./saved_models/20`.

-## Evaluation
+#### Run Evaluation

 To run evaluation on the test set, run:
 ```